 Here is a list of possible opportunities for our hypothetical agency:

-- Pent up demand for travel after recession
+- Pent up demand for travel after a year of Covid-19

 - Concerns over terrorism create domestic travel demand

-- ABC Travel, a competitor, looks weak – no marketing during recession – laid off employees
+- ABC Travel, a competitor, looks weak – no marketing during Covid – laid off employees

 - Series of articles in local paper on River Cruising got a lot of attention